Khushal-ag/PreparationLess/README.md

 # PreparationLess
 ## Problem Statement

 There is no such platform that provide content for university level and school level at a single portal.
 Only popular competitive exams like UPSC JEE, NEET, boards have their own specific platform.
+So they have to waste their precious time to search over the internet to find the releavent content they want.

+## Solution

-Thereby it provide them with a single portal for whatever exam or course they want to study or prepapre and stop wasting their precious time during exams.
+Thereby we came up with a solution to provide them with a single portal for whatever exam or course they want to study or prepare and stop wasting their precious time during exams.
 Also we come up with a reward system for those who contribute in providing contents for other students.
+So that their hard work won't go unnoticed.

 ### Team Members